607011/COVID-19/README.md

 This app uses [webpack](https://webpack.js.org/) to bundle the files from src/ into the deployment directory dist/.

-If you haven't done it already, install the necessary Node modules:
+If you haven't done it already, install the necessary Node modules (at least version 10 of [Node.js](https://nodejs.org/) is needed):

 ```
 npm install --save-dev